Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 I desperately wanted to find a way out.
 But the thought of giving up my secure paycheck?
 I’m MASSIVELY risk-averse, so you can guess how uncomfortable that felt to me.

 And boy, am I glad I took that leap.
-Today, I run a multiple 7-figure online business and have helped thousands of people start their own online businesses.
+Today, I run a multiple 7-figure online business and have helped thousands of people start their own online businesses and make their dreams a reality.

-The first step you need to take is to get clear on your business model.
-Here’s how.
+The first step is to find your business idea.
+Here’s how:

 You might think that starting a business requires you to have unique online business ideas.
 You know, the “next” Amazon or Facebook.